Can You Dehydrate Food in a Convection Oven? Here’s What You Need to Know!

 How about dehydrating food in convection ovens?
-It's an oft-asked question.
+It’s a common question with a simple answer: Yes, you can!

-While electric food dehydrators are specially designed with food drying needs in mind, many people are surprised to learn you can also use your standard convection oven at home too!
+While electric food dehydrators are specially designed for drying food, many people are surprised to learn you can also use a standard convection oven at home.

 hamster opening a toy Aga cooker door